Tensor network approach to electromagnetic duality in (3+1)d topological gauge models: Topological tensor network states

 Given the Morita equivalence between $\TVect_{\mathbb Z_2}$ and $\TRep(\mathbb Z_2)$, we may wish to consider the lattice model whose input spherical 2-category is $\TRep(\mathbb Z_2)$.
 However, since the virtual operator labelled by $\Vect_{\mathbb Z_2} \in \Ob(\TRep(\mathbb Z_2))$ does not yield any additional virtual symmetries, it is tempting to rather consider a sub-2-category of $\TRep(\mathbb Z_2)$.
 More precisely, we would like to exploit the fact that $\TRep(\mathbb Z_2) = \MOD(\Vect_{\mathbb Z_2}^{\rm op})$ can be thought as the \emph{idempotent completion} of a \emph{prefusion} 2-category, namely the \emph{delooping} $\msf{BVec}_{\mathbb Z_2}$ of $\Vect_{\mathbb Z_2}$ thought as a braided fusion category with the symmetric braiding \cite{douglas2018fusion, Johnson-Freyd:2020twl}.\footnote{Given a braided monoidal category $\mc C$, its delooping $\msf B \mc C$ is the monoidal bicategory consisting of a single object $\bul$ with $\HomC_{\msf B \mc C}(\bul) = \mc C$ such that the horizontal composition, the vertical composition and the monoidal product are provided by the monoidal product in $\mc C$, the composition of morphisms in $\mc C$ and the braiding structure in $\mc C$, respectively.
 The reason $\msf{BVec_{\mathbb Z_2}}$ is not a fusion 2-category is its failure to be semi-simple, which is remedied by the idempotent completion.} Crucially, it is expected that a fusion 2-category and its underlying prefusion 2-category yields the same four-dimensional state-sum invariant \cite{douglas2018fusion}.
 As such, instead of considering the Hamiltonian model with input data $\TRep(\mathbb Z_2)$, we can alternatively consider that with input data $\msf{BVec}_{\mathbb Z_2}$.
 This model coincides with the \emph{Walker-Wang} model with input \emph{premodular category} $\Vect_{\mathbb Z_2}$ \cite{Walker:2011mda}, which is equivalent to a 2-form $\mathbb Z_2$-gauge model with trivial input (2-form) cocycle in $H^4(K(\mathbb Z_2,2),{\rm U}(1))$ \cite{Delcamp2019}.
 Given its 2-form gauge theory interpretation, this model hosts (bulk) loop-like charges and point-like fluxes.
 It is straightforward to confirm via Poincar\'e duality and $\mathbb Z_2$ Fourier transform that this model is dual to the (3+1)d toric code, as expected from the Morita equivalence between $\TRep(\mathbb Z_2)$ and $\TVect_{\mathbb Z_2}$.
 Let us conclude this section by writing down the tensor network representations of this $\mathbb Z_2$ 2-form model.
 As for the toric code, we distinguish two tensor representations with non-vanishing components given by

 for any $a,b,c,d,e,f \in \mathbb Z_2$, which satisfy virtual symmetry conditions with respect to string- and membrane-like operators, respectively.

-\emph{The author would like to thank Alex Bullivant, Markus Hauru, Laurens Lootens, Norbert Schuch, Robijn Vanhove and Frank Verstraete for fruitful discussions on closely related topics.
-He is particularly grateful to Laurens Lootens for insightful conversations about the two-dimensional case and for comments on an earlier version of this manuscript.
+\emph{The author would like to thank Alex Bullivant, Thibault D\'ecoppet, Markus Hauru, Laurens Lootens, Norbert Schuch, Robijn Vanhove, Frank Verstraete and Dominic Williamson for fruitful discussions on closely related topics.
+He is particularly grateful to Laurens Lootens for insightful conversations about the two-dimensional case and for remarks on an earlier version of this manuscript, as well as Thibault D\'ecoppet for commenting on the role of separable algebras in the 2-categorical setting.
 This research was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2111 – 390814868.}

 \titleformat{name=\section}[display] {\normalfont} { {APPENDIX \thesection}} {0pt} { \bfseries }